Get all the latest data for Palembang

 What's the 12-month outlook for demand in Palembang in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Palembang is stable to slightly improving, with the healthiest demand expected for move-in-ready houses in established districts like Sukarami, Kemuning, and the Ilir corridors.
+As of 2026, the 12-month demand outlook for residential property in Palembang is positive but selective, with the strongest demand for clean, practical family houses between about Rp700 million and Rp1.8 billion.

 By the way, we also have an update regarding price forecasts in Indonesia.

-What's the 3 to 5 year outlook for housing in Palembang in 2026?
+What's the 3–5 year outlook for housing in Palembang in 2026?

 Are demographics or other trends pushing prices up in Palembang in 2026?